sophieyuefeiwang/MSDS694-IoT-sensor-project/README.md

 # About Me
 Hello, my name is Sophie Wang and I'm receiving a Master's Degree in Data Science at University of San Francisco.
-This is the project I completed for Distributed Computing course.
+This is the individual project I completed for Distributed Computing course.

 # MSDS694-IoT-sensor-project
 Activity Recognition using smartphone and smartwatch data in Apache Spark